mshaocong/mshaocong.github.io/index.md

     * [Notes on Probability](./notes/Prob.pdf) is an entry-level probability note, including convergence of random variables, martingale theory, Markov processes, and Brownian motions.

     * And I also write [another probability note](./notes/Prob2.pdf).
-It is a little beyond the class I took.
+It is a little bit beyond the class I took.

     * [Notes on Financial Modeling](./notes/fm/document.pdf).
 Pricing an option for the standard Black-Scholes model, or for the local volatility model, or for the stochastic volatility model.
 And modeling for bonds and defaults.